f5devcentral/f5-agility-labs-sslviz/docs/class3/module5/lab1.rst

 |

-In the BASH Terminal, run the playbook:
+Return to the BASH Terminal session that you used earlier to deploy the SSL Orchestrator Topology configuration to execute the following:

    .. code-block:: bash